All posts by Mr Molloy

 – Using the Up, Up, and Away framework to improve our learning environments and support the development of all learners.

-Our staff have been attending professional development and staff meetings to deepen their knowledge on these areas and how to plan effectively for them.
-Below is a key update on some of the things we have been doing at St. Bride’s Nursery.
+Our staff attended professional development and staff meetings to deepen their knowledge on these areas and how to plan effectively for them.
+Below is a key update on some of the things we did last year at St. Bride’s Nursery.

 Digital Literacy

-Out staff team have been engaging more with the new early years Digital Learning planners to ensure children receive a broad range of experiences in using technology within their learning.
-Digital Charters have been created in both of our nurseries, which outline the best ways we use technology in learning and ensure that children are developing their knowledge of online safety.
-We have worked closely with our Parent and Carers Council to invest in new early years devices to help teach coding and programming skills to the children.
-Additionally, we are excited to share that the Co- op has granted us £250, which will be used to further invest in digital technology for our nursery in the future.
-Keep an eye on Seesaw for regular updates on how your child is learning and preparing for their digital future!
+Our staff team had been engaging more with the new early years Digital Learning planners to ensure children received a broad range of experiences in using technology within their learning.
+Digital Charters were created in both of our nurseries, outlining the best ways we used technology in learning and ensuring that children developed their knowledge of online safety.
+We worked closely with our Parent and Carers Council to invest in new early years devices to help teach coding and programming skills to the children.
+Additionally, we were excited to share that the Co-op granted us £250, which was used to further invest in digital technology for our nursery.
+Updates on how your child was learning and preparing for their digital future were regularly shared on Seesaw.

 Up, Up and Away Framework

-Up Up and Away is a document we have been working closely with over the past two terms.
-We have been using the Literacy Rich Environment Audits to ensure high quality literacy experiences throughout our nursery, indoors and outdoors.
-In September we discussed the importance of regular trips to the library and exploring books in different environments.
-Within this term, we planned for more trips to the local library which the children really enjoyed.
-The next audit we did highlighted the need for more opportunities for mark making within the nursery and our outdoor space.
-We have provided a range of resources and materials for the children to explore freely and create marks in a way that is meaningful to them and their stage of development.
-As a team we have worked hard to identify individual children who may need some support with their literacy development.
-These plans have highlighted specific strategies we will use as a team to have a consistent approach.
+Up, Up and Away was a document we worked closely with over the past two terms.
+We used the Literacy Rich Environment Audits to ensure high-quality literacy experiences throughout our nursery, both indoors and outdoors.
+In September, we discussed the importance of regular trips to the library and exploring books in different environments.
+During that term, we planned more trips to the local library, which the children really enjoyed.
+The next audit highlighted the need for more opportunities for mark making within the nursery and our outdoor space.
+We provided a range of resources and materials for the children to explore freely and create marks in ways that were meaningful to them and their stage of development.
+As a team, we worked hard to identify individual children who needed support with their literacy development.
+These plans highlighted specific strategies we used as a team to ensure a consistent approach.

 Vision, Values and Aims